2023–24 Buffalo Bulls women's basketball team

 The 2023–24 Buffalo Bulls women's basketball team represented the University at Buffalo during the 2023–24 NCAA Division I women's basketball season.
-The Bulls, led by second-year head coach Becky Burke, played their home games at Alumni Arena in Amherst, New York as members of the Mid-American Conference.
+The Bulls, led by second-year head coach Becky Burke, played their home games at Alumni Arena in Amherst, New York as members of the Mid-American Conference (MAC).

+The Bulls finished the season 19–14, 10–8 in MAC play, to finish in a tie for fourth place.
+In the MAC tournament, they were defeated by Kent State in the championship.
+They received an automatic bid to the WNIT, where they were defeated by Monmouth in the first round.

 Previous season

-The Bulls finished the 2022–23 season 12–16, 7–11 in MAC play to finish in a four-way tie for seventh place.
+The Bulls finished the 2022–23 season 12–16, 7–11 in MAC play, to finish in a four-way tie for seventh place.
 In the MAC tournament, they were defeated by top-seeded and eventual tournament champions Toledo in the quarterfinals.